The Ultimate Guide to CoLiving and Coworking In South America

 - Take the Teleferiqo up the Pichincha Volcano to get a stunning view of the City

 - Visit the local markets to pick up some artisanal gifts to take home

 - Enjoy a night out in Plaza Foch

-There are a tonne of great weekend trips you can take out of the city, such as:
+There is a tonne of great weekend trips you can take out of the city, such as:

-- Mitad del Mundo: Visit the middle of the world and stand with one food in each hemisphere
+- Mitad del Mundo: Visit the middle of the world and stand with one foot in each hemisphere

 - Galapagos: Take a flight to visit one of the most unique and biodiverse habitats on the planet.